ondrejfuhrer/Do_Things/README.md

 Select message in Mac Mail.
 Alfred will add a todo to things with the title of the of the selected email.
 It will add the tags email and the account the email was received.
 It will also add a link back to the message.
 The title of the link will be `the sender of the message | the message title`.
 The command is

 	do mail

+### Special characters

+Currently Do supports following special characters (modifiators):

+1. "#" for adding a tag (i.e. "do today example task #Home" will add "example task" to "Today" list with "Home" tag)

 ***
 ## Contact Information